 Phi Theta Kappa Transfer Scholarship - Online

-A 10 percent tuition reduction scholarship for online programs through the College of Online and Continuing Education (COCE) is awarded to students who identify themselves at Phi Theta Kappa members or alumni.
+A 10% tuition reduction scholarship for online programs through the College of Online and Continuing Education (COCE) is awarded to students who identify themselves at Phi Theta Kappa members or alumni.
 Accepted students would complete a tuition reduction form accessed through MY.SNHU.

 Regional Community College Scholarship